 1912 - The Guomindang (Kuomintang or KMT - the National People's Party, or Nationalist Party) is formed in August.
 The party wins the majority of seats in elections held in February 1913 for the new, two-house parliament, but is forced to install the now dictatorial Yuan Shikai as president.
 To achieve international recognition, the new regime agrees to grant autonomy to Outer Mongolia and Tibet, which has now come under British influence.

 In November Yuan Shikai makes a grab for absolute power, dissolving the Guomindang, removing its members from parliament and rewriting the constitution to make him president for life.
 By the time Yuan dies in 1916 China has become a theatre of conflict among "warlords" (provincial military leaders).
 Japan, recognising an opportunity to expand on territory annexed during the First Sino-Japanese War of 1894-95, seizes the Shandong Province (across the Yellow Sea from Korea).

 1913 - Mao enrols in the provincial normal school in Changsha, where he receives his last five years of formal education, graduating in 1918.
 While a student, Mao and his friends found a night school for workers.

 Mao is working as a library assistant at Beijing University when the movement begins.
-The period will mark his emergence as a Marxist-Leninist, although counter to Marxist-Leninist orthodoxy he will come to believe that the greatest potential for revolution in China lies with the peasantry rather than the urban proletariat.
+The period marks his emergence as a Marxist-Leninist, although counter to Marxist-Leninist orthodoxy he comes to believe that the greatest potential for revolution in China lies with the peasantry rather than the urban proletariat.
 He returns to Changsha to promote the movement there but is forced to flee following a crackdown by a local warlord.

 Also inspired by the movement, the Guomindang is reestablished in October and, with the aid of local warlords, quickly takes control of the south of China.